rimaout/Obsidian-Vault/Storage/Backend/Monthly Logs/🌰 November 2024 (Log).md

 As someone who doesn’t have much experience with CSS, HTML, or web development in general, For these modifications I relied heavily on the support of my friend [@alessio](https://github.com/alem1105) and the wonderful community in the [Quartz Discord server](https://discord.com/invite/cRFFHYye7t).

 This month, I discovered that if you search for the site on _Google_ or _DuckDuckGo_, you will find it in the search results.
 I have zero knowledge of SEO, but from what I understand, this site has a unique enough name.
-I have also followed most SEO rules, such as not using overly heavy images and ensuring high text readability (with good text contrast and font choices).
+Apparently I have also followed most SEO rules, such as not using overly heavy images and ensuring high text readability (with good text contrast and font choices).
 In general, [Quartz](https://quartz.jzhao.xyz/) does a good job of handling SEO things on its own.

 ![[Screenshot 2024-12-05 at 18.10.51.webp|700]]